OpenTermsArchive/opentermsarchive.org/content/memos/tiktok-rewrites-all-terms-following-usa-operations-transfer/index.md

 ---
-html_description: TikTok introduced US-specific terms following Oracle’s acquisition, splitting from global policies.
+html_description: TikTok introduced US-specific terms following Oracle's acquisition, splitting from global policies.
+The US privacy policy expanded data collection from AI interactions, shopping features, and usage patterns, while widening information sharing with new business partners.
 Other regions saw minor updates and a US Data Sharing Agreement for developers.
 title: TikTok rewrites all US terms following the transfer of its USA operations
 service: TikTok
 terms_types: